How to Get a Title Notarized Without the Seller: A Step-by-Step Guide

 What is title notarization?

-Title notarization is a process involving a notary public who verifies the identities of the parties involved and witnesses the signing of the title document to ensure its authenticity and prevent fraud.
+Title notarization involves a notary public who verifies the parties’ identities and witnesses the signing of the title document to ensure its authenticity and prevent fraud.

 Can a title be notarized without the seller present?

-Yes, a title can be notarized without the seller present by using a Power of Attorney (POA) or Remote Online Notarization (RON), subject to state laws and specific legal requirements.
+Yes, a title can be notarized without the seller using a Power of Attorney (POA) or Remote Online Notarization (RON), subject to state laws and specific legal requirements.

 What is a Power of Attorney (POA)?